Middle Eastern Tomato Salad (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Middle Eastern Tomato Salad is a perfect side salad for any phase of the original South Beach Diet, but in the summer I’d be very happy just having a big bowl of this for lunch.
-The salad would also be approved for other low-carb eating plans, including Paleo and Whole 30.
-Tomatoes and onions do have some carbs, so if you’re wanting an even lower-carb version use more cucumbers than other veggies.
+Middle Eastern Tomato Salad is a perfect side salad low-carb diets or for any phase of the original South Beach Diet, but in the summer I’d be very happy just having a big bowl of this for lunch.
+Tomatoes and onions do have some carbs, so if you’re wanting a version that work work for Keto, use more cucumbers than other veggies.

 Find More Recipes Like This One: